Event-Driven Microservices with Hazelcast: Series Index

 These three posts set up the context for the rest of the series — why event-driven matters, what the framework is, and how it got built.

-- Why Event-Driven Microservices? — Why teams who set out to build microservices keep ending up with distributed monoliths, and what an event-driven architecture buys you that synchronous service-to-service calls can’t.
+1. Event-Driven Microservices: Avoiding Distributed Monoliths — Why teams who set out to build microservices keep ending up with distributed monoliths, and what an event-driven architecture buys you that synchronous service-to-service calls can’t.

-The Hazelcast Microservices Framework — Introduction to the demo project: a working framework that implements the common microservices patterns on top of Hazelcast, with all the integration points you’d actually need in production.
+2. Hazelcast Microservices Framework: Event Sourcing Demo — Introduction to the demo project: a working framework that implements the common microservices patterns on top of Hazelcast, with all the integration points you’d actually need in production.

-Launching a Claude Code Project: Design First, Then Build — A meta post on the development process: how I went from a vague idea to nine design documents and an implementation plan before writing a single line of code, using Claude’s desktop interface for design and Claude Code for implementation.
+3. Launching a Claude Code Project: Design Before You Build — A meta post on the development process: how I went from a vague idea to nine design documents and an implementation plan before writing a single line of code, using Claude’s desktop interface for design and Claude Code for implementation.

 The Series

-- Part 1 — Event Sourcing with Hazelcast: A Practical Introduction — Every UPDATE statement destroys information.
+1. Part 1 — Event Sourcing on Hazelcast: A Practical Introduction — Every UPDATE statement destroys information.
 Event sourcing flips the model: store the events that produced your state, not the state itself.
 This post walks through how Hazelcast handles the whole stack — fast event writes, Jet pipelines for processing, sub-millisecond materialized views — without bolting together five different technologies.

-Part 2 — Building the Event Pipeline with Hazelcast Jet — A close look at the Jet pipeline that does the heavy lifting: six stages that turn an inbound event into a persisted record, an updated view, and a published notification, all in under a millisecond.
+2. Part 2 — Hazelcast Jet Event Pipelines: A Six-Stage Walkthrough — A close look at the Jet pipeline that does the heavy lifting: six stages that turn an inbound event into a persisted record, an updated view, and a published notification, all in under a millisecond.
 Covers the partitioned-sequence-key design, the ServiceFactory pattern for distributed lambdas, and the lock-free concurrency model that makes the whole thing fast.

-Part 3 — Materialized Views for Fast Queries — If everything is stored as a sequence of events, how do you actually query anything?
+3. Part 3 — Hazelcast Materialized Views: CQRS for Sub-ms Reads — If everything is stored as a sequence of events, how do you actually query anything?
 Part 3 introduces CQRS and the materialized view layer — pre-computed projections built by the Jet pipeline that give sub-millisecond reads, cross-service denormalization without HTTP fan-out, and free view rebuilds from the event stream.

 Coming Up

-The series continues with posts on the saga pattern for distributed transactions, circuit breakers and retry for resilience, the transactional outbox pattern, dead-letter queues and idempotency, choreography vs. orchestration, durable persistence with write-behind MapStores, observability in event-sourced systems, and performance engineering.
+The series continues with posts on circuit breakers and retry for resilience, the transactional outbox pattern, dead-letter queues and idempotency, choreography vs. orchestration, durable persistence with write-behind MapStores, observability in event-sourced systems, and performance engineering.
 This index page will be kept up to date as new parts publish.

 The Code